AniruddhaHumane/NetflixSubs/README.md

 # NetflixSubs
 Automatically Searches for Subs in your local directory and adds them to netflix.
+You can also sync subs by setting delay timer in the extension.
+And it is blazing fast!

 ## Requirements
 Existing downloaded subtitles: